 You will discuss your subject with some of the world’s leading experts: at Queen Mary, you will be taught by staff who are leaders in their field and research-active (which means that their teaching is directly influenced by the latest research in their areas of expertise).
 We pride ourselves on offering you excellent teaching – and doing our utmost to ensure you have an intellectually rich and personally rewarding stay at Queen Mary.

 We have fourteen academic schools for you to choose from and 950+ modules available to our study abroad students.
 Here is an overview of what you can expect academically during your time with us:

 Our academic year is divided into two 12-week teaching semesters:

 For full details of our academic year, please see our academic calendar.

 At Queen Mary University of London, our classes (or ‘modules’) are normally worth 15 credits per semester, though there are some worth 30 credits.
 You will normally take 60 credits a semester, or a total of 120 credits for a full year.
 You can choose to underload (take less than four classes) or overload (take more than four classes), but you need written approval from your home school, or be on a part-time programme with us.
 Queen Mary credits will be translated by your home institution into their own credit system (e.g. four credits per module for a 16-credit semester system).

 Assessment methods will vary depending on your programme of study, and can include essays, problem sets, tests, presentations, projects and exams:

-The UK grading system may be different to that used by your home institution – they are responsible for converting the grades you receive from QMUL.
-The QMUL grading system uses five letter grades (A–E) and you will receive a final mark on your final transcript.
-You can find full details of understanding your transcript here.
+The UK grading system may be different from that used by your home institution – they are responsible for converting the grades you receive from Queen Mary.
+The Queen Mary grading system uses five letter grades (A–E) and you will receive a final mark on your final transcript.

 For more information about our grades, please see our detailed information on mark schemes.